 Recognizing that the defendants steadfastly maintained that McMahon and Fastow agreed only to a lawful "best efforts" attempt to remarket the barges, the prosecutors coupled their attempt to prove the guarantee with a vigorous push to disprove the existence of a "best-efforts" agreement, and to prevent the defense from establishing it.
-In closing argument, the ETF repeatedly ridiculed the notion that an agreement to use best efforts to remarket the barges was contemplated.
-And, as will be seen in Part III.C, the prosecutors repeatedly mocked the inability of the defense to point to a "best efforts" clause in the transaction documents, while the prosecutors hid the very evidence that showed why there was no such clause.
-13
+In closing argument, as Weissmann looked on, the ETF prosecutors repeatedly ridiculed the notion that an agreement to use best efforts to remarket the barges was contemplated.
+And, as will be seen in Part III.C, the prosecutors repeatedly mocked the inability of the defense to point to a "best efforts" clause in the transaction documents, while the prosecutors hid the very evidence-much of it elicited in the grand jury or in interviews by Weissmann himself-that showed why there was no such clause.

-To prove that McMahon made a guarantee, Kathryn Ruemmler and her colleagues ultimately fell back on a much more effective-albeit illegal and unethical-strategy.
+To prove that McMahon made a guarantee, Andrew Weissmann and his colleagues ultimately fell back on a much more effective-albeit illegal and unethical-strategy.
 In possession of hundreds of pages of FBI 302s, grand jury testimony of transaction participants, and raw notes of interviews with Mr. McMahon by six different interviewers, in which he unequivocally denied making the guarantee that was the sine qua non of their case, the ETF prosecutors simply suppressed the information and refused to turn it over to the defense.